-The Committee on the Illicit Trade in Cultural Material aims to:
+The Community on the Illicit Trade in Cultural Material aims to:

-- develop strategies for a common European legal basis for the protection of archaeological sites and material culture;
+- develop strategies for a common European legal basis for the protection of archaeological sites, artefacts and tangible cultural heritage in general;

-- establish partnerships with specialists and enforcement agencies working in similar issues (e.g. UNESCO, Italian Carabinieri, UK Art and Antiques Unit);
+- establish partnerships with interested parties and customs & excise and law enforcement agencies working on similar issues (e.g. UNESCO, UNIDROIT, Interpol, Italian Carabinieri, UK London Metropolitan Police Art and Antiques Unit);

-- raise public and institutional awareness of the impact of the destruction of cultural heritage and the legal consequences of doing so.
+- raise public and institutional awareness of the social impact of damage and destruction of cultural heritage, and of the legal consequences.

-We aim to prevent and reduce looting and illegal excavations by a variety of far-reaching strategies, including organising public activities and raising of public awareness of the negative consequences of illegal excavations for the public, such as loss of cultural value, common history, identity, and touristic potential.
-Also, we aim to raise public awareness of the value of archaeological finds, and their context for everyone (information at schools, exhibitions, information material, brochures, collecting and publishing of information in a public database and web map).
-We will do this through such strategic use of press, and social media.
+We aim to prevent and reduce looting and illegal excavations by a variety of far-reaching strategies, including organising public activities and raising of public and institutional awareness of the negative consequences of illegal excavations for society, such as loss of cultural and scientific value, common history, identity, and socio-economic (incl. touristic) potential.
+Also, we aim to raise public awareness of the value of archaeological finds, and their context for everyone (providing information at schools, exhibitions, disseminating information material, collecting and publishing of information online (blog and social media accounts)).

-A special focus will be on so-called ‘high end’ collectors; we hope to raise ethical issues, making it more difficult to justify their collecting practices in light of the impact it has on archaeological sites, and the loss of contextual information of the find in general.
-Significant attention will be also drawn to effective regulation of and engagement with legal artefact hunters (e.g. metal detectorists in countries where this hobby is legal), such as raising awareness about avoiding going on protected land, better routes for recording finds and their contexts, and better advice for preserving assemblages (rather than breaking them up for resale).
+A special focus is on so-called ‘high end’ collectors; this is about raising ethical issues, making it more difficult to justify unethical collecting practices in light of the impact they have on archaeological sites, and the loss of contextual information of the finds in general.
+Significant attention is also drawn to effective regulation of and engagement with legal artefact hunters (e.g. metal detectorists in countries where this hobby is legal).

-Moreover, we plan to offer cooperation with local and international police officers, government agencies, and specialists working in similar issues (UNESCO, Interpol, Italian Carabinieri, and others).
-This will also raise the profile of ‘heritage crimes’, and result in partnerships with enforcement authorities (including advising export licensing authorities, customs and border control, and others).
+Moreover, we offer cooperation with public agencies, international organizations, local and international law enforcement professionals, and specialists working on similar issues (UNESCO, UNODC, UNIDROIT, Interpol, Europol, ICOM, national law enforcement and heritage protection agencies, academia and researchers).
+Such activity inter alia raises the profile of ‘heritage crimes’, and result in productive partnerships (including advising export licensing authorities, customs and border control, and others).
 Consequently, we support a call for more coordinated sharing of information across Europe, from intelligence on sales and crime trends through to more coordinated data sharing for (i.e. compatible software to enable cross-comparisons and transnational research between national and international databases).
 Examples of such databases can be found in Israel and Egypt (see below).

-The committee moreover aims to provide a holistic overview and publish regularly reports on the current situation on heritage crime in every membership country.
+The community moreover aims to provide a holistic overview and publish regularly reports on the current situation on heritage crime in every membership country.
 Over time we will kindly ask EAA-members to contribute to our studies with information about their country.
-Another aspiration is the creation of country-specific brochures both for archaeologists and the interested public, summarizing the current legal status, and the negative effects for all of us of unauthorised excavations, artefact hunting, theft from museums/public collections, and archaeological material originating from armed conflicts taking place in various parts of the world.
+We kindly ask EAA-members to contribute to this activity by providing information about their countries.
+Another aspiration is the creation of country-specific brochures both for archaeologists and the interested public, summarizing the current legal status, and the negative effects of unauthorised excavations, artefact hunting, theft from museums and collections, and archaeological material originating from armed conflicts taking place in various parts of the world.